iAmGroute/NPTpy/TreeOfOwnership.md

-# This document describes the Tree Of Ownership (.too) code description format.
+# This document describes the Tree Of Ownership (.too) code description file.

 ## What is it ?
-The TOO shows an ownership diagram: a graph where each node/vertex represents an object and each link/edge shows that one object is owned by the other.
+The TOO is an ownership diagram: a graph where each node/vertex represents an object and each link/edge shows that one object is owned by the other.
 An ownership diagram is directed, with the links starting from a parent object and pointing to the objects that it owns.
 The TOO specifically assumes that the object graph is (almost) a tree and has a single root.